“The important thing is to not stop questioning. Curiosity has its own reason for existing.” – Albert Einstein

 • Debates improve students’ ability to listen.
 While the other side is presenting their point of view, students must listen for the main points while simultaneously trying to figure out how they’re going to defend those points.

-Using Debates in the Science Classroom & Science Literacy
+Using NGS Debates In the Classroom

 Nitty Gritty Science has created a debate series to support literacy by helping students absorb and understand science concepts by engaging them in meaningful, relevant discussions.
-Students are more engaged when the topics they’re researching are relateable.
-Students are asked to consider questions surrounding controversial topics including – Are zoos beneficial for animals?
+Students are more engaged when the topics they’re researching are relatable.
+Students are asked to consider questions surrounding controversial topics, including – Are zoos beneficial for animals?
 Should self-driving cars be allowed on the road?
 Should plastic bags and packaging be banned?
 Should alternative methods of food supply be supported?
 Should we send a human mission to Mars just because we can?

 Each debate includes:

-• 8 character cards – 4 are for an issue and 4 are against it.
-Assigning each student a point of view on a topic and not letting them choose a side, requires them to think about and research both sides of an issue regardless of where they stand.
+• 8 CHARACTER CARDS – 4 are for an issue, and 4 are against it.
+Assigning each student a point of view on a topic and not letting them choose a side requires them to think about and research both sides of an issue regardless of where they stand.

-• Teacher Guide – The teacher guide follows a clear, step-by-step procedure for running a successful debate.
+• TEACHER GUIDE – The teacher guide follows a clear, step-by-step procedure for running a successful debate.
 It offers debate-style options and objectives.

-• Student Worksheets – Whether actively debating or in the audience, students will need to research the topic, generate questions, and determine if sources are credible and the worksheets offer a structured way to complete those tasks.
+• STUDENT WORKSHEETS – Whether actively debating or in the audience, students will need to research the topic, generate questions, and determine if sources are credible, and the worksheets offer a structured way to complete those tasks.

-• Assessment Rubrics – One for summative grading and one for peer assessment based on behaviors of the debate team
+• ASSESSMENT RUBRICS – One for summative grading and one for peer assessment based on behaviors of the debate team

-• Classroom Posters – Posters are also included as reminders for students during a debate helping them and encouraging them to stay on task.
+• CLASSROOM POSTERS – Posters are also included as reminders for students during a debate helping them and encouraging them to stay on task.

 Check out the Great Debates Series from Nitty Gritty Science by clicking the links below.